steffendx/GoNorthWiki/Kortisto.md

 At the top of the form you will find several buttons:
  * **Save**: Will save the current npc or template
  * **Save & distribute fields to npcs**: This button is only available if you are working on a template.
 By pressing this button the template will be saved and all new fields will be distributed to all npcs based on this template.
 Please note: If you delete a field from a npc and distribute the fields of the template this field will be added again.
  * **Add field**: This drop down list allows you to add a new field to the current npc or template.
-You can choose between a single line text field, multi line text field, a number field and a dropdown field.
+You can choose between a single line text field, multi line text field and, a number field, a dropdown field and a field group.
 After selecting a field type you must provide a name of the field and add it to the npc or template.
  * **Mark as implemented**: This button will only be available if the current user is an implementation status tracker and working on a npc.
 If the current npc is not implemented you can click on this button to see the changes to the npc and flag it as implemented.
 If the current npc is already implemented this button will be labeled with implemented and be disabled.
  * **Dialog**: This button is only available if you are working on a npc and have the Tale role.
 By clicking this button you will switch to the [dialog of the npc](/steffendx/GoNorth/wiki/Tale).
  * **Name generator**: This button is only available if you are working on a template.
 By clicking this button you will be able to setup the name generator template.
 In the dialog you can enter the template by using different placeholders and test the generated names.
 You can find more information about the algorithm [here](http://rinkworks.com/namegen/instr.shtml) and [here](http://rinkworks.com/namegen/reference.shtml).